"Every leaf speaks bliss to me, fluttering from the autumn tree." -Emily Bronte

 Lemon Balm (Melissa officinalis)

-A member of the mint family, Lemon Balm is very calming and can be helpful if you are looking to get a good night sleep but nerves are keeping you up.
-The leaves have a gentle lemon scent and the white flowers that come up later in the summer are favorites of bees, hence the name Melissa which is Greek for 'honey bee'.
-Whether it's in tea, tincture or essential oil form, Lemon Balm is a must have in your herbal medicine chest.
+A member of the mint family, Lemon Balm is very calming and can help if you're having trouble sleeping or if you're feeling on edge.
+The leaves have a gentle lemon scent and the white flowers attract bees - hence the name Melissa which is Greek for 'honey bee'.
+Whether in tea, tincture or essential oil, Lemon Balm is a must-have in your herbal medicine chest.

 Echinacea (Echinacea purpurea)

-This beautiful flower not only adds prickly pink drama to your garden, it's loved by pollinators as well.
-Echinacea is a well known plant used for supporting the immune system.
-Used by American Indian tribes for hundreds of years, Echinacea still plays a valuable part in keeping you healthy and happy.
-Just look at those lovely flowers, how can you not smile?
+This beautiful flower doesn't just add pink drama to your garden, it's also beloved by pollinators as well.
+Echinacea is a well- known immune support herb used for hundreds of years by Indigenous peoples.
+It still plays a valuable role in modern herbalism - just look at those lovely flowers, how can you not smile?

 Violet (Viola odorata)

 Nothing says Springtime like these sweet little purple flowers.
-The Victorians loved Violets, using them in perfume, eating them candied and in cakes and pastries and pressing them in books.
-Violet leaves are wonderful in tea blends, tinctures and salves and are full of Vitamin C. The blossoms are a lovely garnish for soups and salads or candied on a dessert.
-The next time you spot this delightful little flower, take a closer look.
-They are mightier than they appear!
+Victorians loved violets, using them in perfume, candies, cakes and even pressing them into books.
+Violet leaves are wonderful in tea blends, tinctures and salves and are rich in Vitamin C. The blossoms are a lovely garnish for soups, salads, or desserts.
+Next time you see this delightful little flower, take a closer look - they're mightier than they appear!

 Dandelion (Taraxacum officinale)